Allgemeine Geschäftsbedingungen (AGB)

 (4) Gerichtsstand für alle sich aus diesem oder im Zusammenhang mit diesem Vertrag ergebenden Streitigkeiten ist Köln.

-(1) The Object of the contract is the provision of software by the Provider for use by the customer via a remote data connection as well as other related services.
+(1) The object of the contract is the provision of software by the provider for use by the customer via a remote data connection as well as other associated services.

 Evy Solutions

-§ 2 Performance obligations of the Provider - Provision of the Software
+§ 2 Service obligations of the Provider – Provision of the software

-(1) The Provider grants the customer the use of the application software
+(1) The Provider shall grant the customer the use of the application software

 Evy Xpact

 including the currently available and booked modules via the Internet.
-The Provider undertakes to make the software available to the Customer and to maintain it on servers that are within the Provider’s control (i.e. cloud-based), to which the Customer has access as far as necessary.
+The Provider undertakes to make and maintain the software available to the customer on servers within the Provider’s sphere of influence (i.e. cloud-based), to which the customer has access as required.

-(2) The concrete scope of functions of the software results from the description attached to the contract as Annex 1 (functional description and scope of services).
+(2) The specific functional scope of the software is set out in the description attached to the contract as Annex 1 (functional description and scope of services).

-(3) If access data (user name, password, etc.) are required for the use of the software, the Provider will inform the Customer of these upon conclusion of the contract, but no later than one working day after conclusion of the contract.
+(3) If access data (user name, password, etc.) are required for the use of the software, the Provider shall provide these to the Customer upon conclusion of the contract, but no later than one working day after conclusion of the contract.

-(4) The Provider undertakes to make the user manual available to the Customer in its current form online via the website for downloading immediately after conclusion of the contract, but no later than one working day after conclusion of the contract.
+(4) The Provider undertakes to make the user manual available to the Customer in the latest version online via the website for download immediately after conclusion of the contract, but no later than one working day after conclusion of the contract.

-(5) An adaptation of the software to the specific needs of the customer is only owed if this has been agreed and only for an additional fee.
+(5) Customisation of the software to the specific needs of the customer is only owed if agreed accordingly and only for an additional fee.

-(6) The Provider undertakes, in accordance with the provisions of § 3 of this contract, to maintain and update the Software on an ongoing basis.
-The Provider is entitled to change the Software, in particular to adapt it to technological progress.
-The Provider shall notify the Customer by writing an e-mail with a period of notice of at least four weeks of any significant changes that change the functionality of the Software as a whole.
+(6) The Provider undertakes to continuously maintain and update the software in accordance with § 3 of this contract.
+The Provider is authorised to modify the software, in particular to adapt it to technological progress.
+The Provider shall give the Customer at least four weeks‘ written notice by e-mail of any significant changes that alter the overall functionality of the software.

-(7) Insofar as this is necessary, the Provider will, for a fee, assist the Customer in the commissioning of individual software components on the Customer’s computer system.
+(7) If necessary, the Provider shall provide the Customer with assistance in the commissioning of individual software components on the Customer’s computer system for a fee.

-(8) After conclusion of the contract, the Provider will provide the Customer with support services in accordance with § 4 of this contract.
+(8) After conclusion of the contract, the Provider shall provide the Customer with support services in accordance with § 4 of this contract.

-§ 3 Performance obligations of the Provider - Maintenance of the Software and the Data connection, updating
+§ 3 Service obligations of the Provider – maintenance of the software and the data connection, updating

-(1) The software made available to the customer for use in accordance with § 2 para.
-1 of this contract must correspond to the current status of the software.
+(1) The software provided to the customer for use in accordance with § 2 (1) of this contract must correspond to the current status of the software.

-(2) The Provider notifies the Customer of any malfunctions of the Software and eliminates all Software errors as soon as he becomes aware of them.
+(2) The Provider shall inform the Customer of any malfunctions of the software and shall rectify all software errors as soon as it becomes aware of them.

-(3) A software error shall be deemed to exist if the software does not fulfil the functions specified in the functional description (Annex 1 to this Contract), delivers incorrect results, terminates data processing in an uncontrolled manner or otherwise does not function properly so that the use of the software is not possible or only possible to a limited extent.
+(3) A software error exists if the software does not fulfil the functions specified in the functional description (Annex 1 to this contract), delivers incorrect results, aborts data processing in an uncontrolled manner or does not work properly in any other way, so that the use of the software is not possible or only possible to a limited extent.

-(5) As soon as the Provider changes or supplements the contractual Software with new or improved functions or other performance features, the Provider undertakes to replace the contractual Software.
-However, this only applies if and when the test phase for the changes and additions is completed and the Provider offers the Software in the changed or supplemented version on the market.
+(5) As soon as the Provider modifies or supplements the contractual software with new or improved functions or other performance features, the Provider undertakes to replace the contractual software.
+However, this shall only apply if and when the test phase for the changes and additions has been completed and the Provider offers the software in the changed or supplemented version on the market.

 (7) Additional agreements on the availability of the software and any short-term interruptions for necessary maintenance work are regulated in the offer.

-§ 4 Obligations of the Provider - Support
+§ 4 Service obligations of the Provider – Support

-(1) The Provider provides the customer with a customer service (support) for assistance in technical questions, which the customer can reach via e-mail or telephone.
-The support serves solely to assist the customer in using the services of the Provider owed under this contract.
+(1) The Provider shall provide the Customer with customer service (support) to assist with technical issues, which the Customer can contact by e-mail or telephone.
+The sole purpose of the support is to assist the Customer in utilising the Provider’s services owed under this contract.
 The support is also made available to other customers.

-(2) The Provider will answer questions of the Customer regarding the use of the Software immediately, but at the latest within one working day after receipt of the respective questions by the Provider by e-mail or telephone, whereby in case of doubt the means of communication used by the Customer will be used.
+(2) The Provider shall answer the Customer’s questions regarding the use of the software immediately, but at the latest within one working day of receipt of the respective questions by the Provider by e-mail or telephone, whereby in case of doubt the means of communication used by the Customer shall be used.

-(3) The service hotline, which can be reached by telephone, serves the sole purpose of answering questions on the application of the contractual software by telephone.
-It is available to the customer free of charge on working days between 9:00 and 17:00 hours.
+(3) The service hotline, which can be reached by telephone, serves solely to answer questions about the use of the contractual software by telephone.
+It is available to the customer free of charge on working days between 9.00 am and 5.00 pm.

-(4) The telephone number of the service hotline is stated in the contract and is communicated to the customer separately.
+(4) The telephone number of the service hotline is stated in the contract and will be communicated to the customer separately.

 The e-mail address for support is: service@evy-solutions.de

-The provider will inform the customer of any change of this number without delay.
+The Provider shall inform the customer of any change to this number without delay.

-§ 5 Performance obligations of the Provider - Data hosting and data protection
+§ 5 Service obligations of the Provider – data hosting and data protection

-(1) The software provided by the provider does not have the possibility to store the processed data.
-The software only stores the information necessary for operation.
-This includes user information (e-mail address and password), configuration files for the regular operation of the software and usage information (so-called tracing to track the behavior of the software as well as access to it and the extent of use of the software functions).
+(1) The software made available by the Provider does not have the option of storing the processed data.
+The software only stores the information required for operation.
+This includes user information (e-mail address and password), configuration files for the regular operation of the software and usage information (so-called tracing for tracking the behaviour of the software as well as access to it and the extent of use of the software functions).

-(2) Due to the nature of the software provided, the Provider is not able to back up any data of the Customer.
-The customer is responsible for taking precautions against data loss in the event of failures and for preventing unauthorized access to the customer’s data by third parties.
+(2) Due to the nature of the software provided, the Provider is not in a position to back up any of the Customer’s data.
+The Customer shall be responsible for taking precautions against data loss in the event of failures and for preventing unauthorised access to the Customer’s data by third parties.

-(3) The Provider only owes the usability of the contractual software functions.
-He has no custody or care obligations with regard to the data transmitted and processed by the customer.
+(3) The Provider is only responsible for the usability of the contractual software functions.
+The Provider shall have no duty of custody or care with regard to the data transmitted and processed by the Customer.
 The customer is responsible for observing any retention periods under commercial and tax law.

-(4) In any case, the customer remains the sole owner of the data and can demand the surrender of any or all data (training data, etc.) from the Provider at any time, especially after termination of the contract, without a right of retention or landlord’s lien (§ 562 BGB) of the Provider.
-The surrender of data is effected by transmission via a data network.
-The customer is not entitled to receive the software suitable for the use of the data.
+(4) The customer shall in any case remain the sole authorised owner of the data and may demand that the Provider return any or all data (training data etc.) at any time, in particular after termination of the contract, without the Provider having a right of retention or lessor’s lien (Section 562 BGB).
+The data shall be surrendered by transmission via a data network.
+The Customer shall not be entitled to receive the software suitable for using the data.

-(5) The Provider will delete the existing customer data 14 days after termination of the contractual relationship in a non-recoverable manner, unless the customer informs the Provider within this period of time that he demands the surrender of the data.
-Failure to notify the Provider shall be deemed as consent to the deletion of the data.
+(5) The Provider shall delete the customer data in its possession for a period of 14 days after termination of the contractual relationship, unless the customer notifies the Provider within this period that it demands the surrender of the data.
+Failure to notify the customer shall be deemed consent to the deletion of the data.

-(6) The Provider is aware of the applicable data protection regulations – in particular the General Data Protection Regulation (GDPR), the Bundesdatenschutzgesetz (BDSG), the Telemediengesetz (TMG) and the Telekommunikationsgesetz (TKG).
-The Provider shall comply with the legal provisions of data protection in their currently valid version.
+(6) The Provider is aware of the applicable data protection regulations – in particular the General Data Protection Regulation (GDPR), the Federal Data Protection Act (BDSG), the Telemedia Act (TMG) and the Telecommunications Act (TKG).
+The Provider shall comply with the statutory data protection provisions as amended.

-(7) If the customer processes personal data within the scope of this contractual relationship, he is responsible for compliance with the data protection regulations.
-The Provider will process the data transmitted by the Customer only within the scope of the Customer’s instructions.
-If the Provider is of the opinion that an instruction of the Customer violates data protection regulations, the Provider will inform the Customer of this immediately.
-The Provider offers the customer encrypted transmission of the data.
+(7) If the Customer processes personal data within the scope of this contractual relationship, the Customer shall be responsible for compliance with data protection regulations.
+The Provider shall only process the data transmitted by the Customer in accordance with the Customer’s instructions.
+Insofar as the Provider is of the opinion that an instruction from the Customer violates data protection regulations, it shall inform the Customer of this immediately.
+The Provider offers the Customer the encrypted transmission of data.

-(8) Access data (user names and passwords), which serve the protected data access by the customer, must not be made accessible to unauthorized third parties.
-Employees of the Provider may only obtain knowledge of the access data or access to data stored by the Customer if this is absolutely necessary for the execution of this contract.
+(8) Access data (user names and passwords) used for protected data access by the customer may not be made accessible to unauthorised third parties.
+Employees of the Provider may only obtain knowledge of the access data or access to data stored by the Customer if this is absolutely necessary for the fulfilment of this contract.

-(9) Further obligations between the customer and the provider in matters of data protection are regulated by the agreement on commissioned data processing.
+(9) Further obligations between the Customer and the Provider in matters of data protection shall be governed by the agreement on commissioned data processing.

 § 6 Availability in the case of a cloud-based solution